 Also, here’s a link to the Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2020 Pocket Guide.
 It covers more than just the medication guidelines, but you can skip to page 14 to review the COPD therapies available.

 Current generic availability

 As noted, the cost of inhalers can sometimes be cost-prohibitive for patients.
-At right are some suggested generics that could replace a brand-name drug.
+Above are some suggested generics that could replace a brand-name drug.

 RxLive brings practices value by staying up-to-date on all of the different inhaler therapy options and helping patients understand which option is best for them.
 Please contact us at 1-866-234-4974 at any time to refer appropriate patients or so we can answer your questions.